Advertisement

 -

-the car hire desk, they will not let you rent a car.
+you reach the car hire desk, they will not let you

 -